greenpeace/gpes-bigquery-recipes/README.md

 1. [**Cross** the users database with the number of petitions per user, number of opens per user and number of clicks per user](cross-signups-opens-clics-with-users.sql) (To ensure that you are not adding new users from the transactional files)
 2. [Add petitions, opens and clicks data to the users table](enhance-users-table.md) (To make the queries and results easier to handle)
 3. [Finetune by removing updated users](tune-updated-users.sql) (So that there's no false "zero participation" users if the transactional files aren't as recent)

+## Store permanent standard transactional files

+Standard transactional tables are tables created to store data in the long term and to be appended with new information.
+They have minimal data identifying the user and maximum data identifying the event.

+For example email behaviour tables will identify the user by the email address only.
+Petitions will use email address or DNI and phone calls only the phone number.

+This means this tables are meant to be crossed with user tables.

+- For now we have a table for Engaging Networks transactional data: **[en_transactional_archive](en_transactional_archive.md)**

 ## Other checks